camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 Closed.
 ```

-## Model a Workflow
+## Model a workflow

-Now, we need a first workflow which can then be deployed.
+Now, we need a simple workflow we can deploy.
 Later, we will extend the workflow with more functionality.

 Open the [modeler](/guides/getting-started/model-your-first-process.md) of your choice and create a new BPMN diagram.

-Add a start event and an end event to the diagram and connect the events.
+Add a start event named `Order Placed` and an end event named `Order Delivered` to the diagram and connect the events.

 ![model-workflow-step-1](assets/order-process-simple.png)